mathieuancelin/Elem/readme.md

 }
 ```

 you can pass an external with `Elem.state({...})`.
 Each time the state is changed, the render function will be called and the components will be re-rendered.
-You can avoid that by using `state.set(obj, false)`.
+You can avoid that by using `state.set(obj, true)`.

 No let's write a more complicated component :